oddhill/generator-odd/README.md

 ```

 ## Todo
-- Add support for user inputs
+- Add support to set the name from an argument